Blind Low Vision NZ Board of Directors focuses on governance and strategic issues such as our purpose and direction.

-Audit and Risk Committee and Governance Committee.
+Audit and Risk Committee; Chair, Governance Committee, Chief Executive Performance Review Committee.

 John was welcomed as a new Director on the Board in November 2019.
 Having qualified in England, he has been practising his profession as a Dispensing Optician for 35 years, the last 25 of which have been in Wellington.
 John has always had a strong interest in providing Low Vision Aids and services to the partially sighted in order to help them continue with as good a quality of life as possible.
 His passion for this aspect of his profession has resulted in him being asked to speak on the subject at conferences, including one overseas.
 As well as the Low Vision community, he also has experience with the Deaf community.

-Audit & Risk Committee and Governance Committee.
+Audit and Risk Committee and People Committee.

 Clive was elected to the Board in November 2016 and re-elected in 2019 although this is not his first time on the Board, having served on it from 1991 to 1995.
 Blind since birth, Clive has spent much of his personal life working on behalf of blind and low vision people and was President of Blind Citizens New Zealand for a total of thirteen years.

 He has an engineering degree as well as a law degree.
 Much of his career has been spent in the computer industry, and in the blind community he is particularly known for his development of the Foundation’s Telephone Information Service.

-Audit and Risk Committee, People Committee, Policy Committee, Governance Committee.
+Audit and Risk Committee.

 Carolyn Weston was welcomed back to the Board in November 2012, having previously served from 1992 to 1998.
 She was re-elected in 2015 and again in 2018.
-Carolyn is a client of the Blind & Low Vision NZ who studied and worked in early childhood education.
+Carolyn is a client of Blind Low Vision NZ who studied and worked in early childhood education.
 She has 20 years’ experience working in governance, serving on various boards of trustees and committees.
-Carolyn is passionate about Blind & Low Vision NZ clients’ needs and access to services.
+Carolyn is passionate about Blind Low Vision NZ clients’ needs and access to services.
 She is also a member of Blind Citizens New Zealand.

-Chair, Governance Committee.
+Governance Committee and People Committee.